Metatab/metatab/README.rst

 - Name
 - Datafile

+For this example, the `Name` term should be set to the name of the directory, 'example-package'

 For the `Datafile` term, you can add entries directly, but it is easier to use the metapack program to add them.
 The `metapack -a` program will inspect the file for you, finding internal files in ZIP files and creating the correct URLs for Excel files.

 If you have made changes to the `metadata.csv` file, save it, then run: